FREQUENTLY ASKED QUESTIONS (FAQ)

 There’s also new scientific evidence that proves dogs prefer physical and verbal praise to treats.
 See link below:

-Not only is it unnecessary to give dogs treats, it can be interpreted by your dog as an act of submission.
+Not only is it unnecessary to give dogs treats, it can be interpreted by your dog as an act of weakness.
 If you look a dogs in their pack environment, leader dogs don’t willingly give up food to their pack.
 They protect it, they fight for it.
 Any time you give up food to your dog, you instantly show them that you are a weak leader who is willing to give up something that they fight for.
 By default, your dog will assume that you are no longer willing or able to lead the pack.

-Dogs start learning things from their mother from the moment they are born.
+Dogs start learning things from their mother from the moment they are mobile.
 They actually have a great deal of training already when you get them (from the mother dog).
 It’s a common misconception that puppies are incapable of being trained to a high level.
 The ideal time to start training is immediately after you’ve acquired your dog.
 A young 8 week old puppy is capable of training immediately.
-I generally recommend a puppy be 11-12 weeks old at the start of training, but they are capable of learning at any age.
+Lee likes a puppy be around 16 weeks old at the start of training, but they are capable of learning at any age.

 Great question!
 No. All dogs think the same way.
 A fourteen year old dog can be trained just as well as a fourteen week old dog.
-You might see more resistance from you older dog, since they’ve lived their entire life being the alpha.
+You might see more resistance from you older dog, since they’ve lived their entire life being in charge.
 But that won’t change their ability to be trained.